reindert-vetter/api-version-control/README.md

 #### Request and Resource Binding

-In a Version Middleware you can use Laravel Binding.
-So you can bind a FormRequest or a Resource to handle other versions.
+You can bind a FormRequest or a Resource to handle other versions.
 That way you can more easily support different parameters with rules, and you can more easily support different resources.
 A controller that supports different versions could look like:

 ```php
     public function index(OrderIndexRequest $request, OrderResource $resource): ResourceCollection